Jump to Recipe

 Notes

 We paired ours with a dip of plain coconut yogurt and Dijon mustard (around 2 Tbsp of coconut yogurt mixed with 1/2 tap of Dijon mustard).
+You can add extra flavours like garlic powder, mixed herbs, or some chilli for older kids.

 Did you make this recipe?